gerbless/react-tutorial/README.md

 <UserAvatar url="https://dl.dropboxusercontent.com/u/18850435/tutorial/Kermit.png" />
 ```

-Also, we change all the harcoded values from react components, and replace them with our new way of passing data
+Also, we change all the harcoded values from React components, replacing them with our new way of passing data

 ```javascript
 class UserData extends React.Component {